Dr Claire Gregg

 Director: Global IP Alliance (GLIPA)

-Member: International Federation of Intellectual Property Attorneys (FICPI)
+Member: International Federation of Intellectual Property Attorneys (FICPI) and member of Study and Work Committee on Biotechnology and Pharmaceuticals (CET5)

 Member: Intellectual Property Society of Australia and New Zealand (IPSANZ)